muhammad-zain-f15/Ecommerce-Sales-Performance-Dashboard/README.md

-# Ecommerce Sales
+# Ecommerce Sales Data Analysis & Visualization
-End-to-End Retail Analysis to uncover revenue trends, top selling products and customer behavior
+In this project, I did Data Analysis and Data Visualization on the Ecommerce Sales Data to extract insights and provide recommendations which for strategic decsion making.

 # EDA
 I performed EDA to explore and understand the Ecommerce Sales Database.
 The database has two dimension tables and one fact table.
 I analyzed dimensions, measures and dates to understand overall business.
 I also highlighted the missing values in the database.
 # Advanced SQL Analytics